zakeria/uGMM/README.md

 * Poon, H. and Domingos, P. Sum-product networks: A new deep architecture.
 In *2011 IEEE International Conference on Computer Vision Workshops (ICCV Workshops)*.
 IEEE, 2011.

 ### Citation
-For details on uGMM-NN, please refer to [the paper](https://arxiv.org/abs/2509.07569) and cite the software as shown below:
+For details on uGMM-NN, see [the paper](https://arxiv.org/abs/2509.07569), and to cite it, use:

 ```bibtex
 @article{Zakeria2025uGMM,